Animal health and welfare

 Fallen animals or parts must be collected and transported in clean, dry, covered leak-proof containers/vehicles and labelled 'not for animal consumption'.
 These must be cleansed, washed and disinfected after each use.

-Find out more on disposing fallen farm animals
+Find out more on disposing fallen farm animals (external website)

 Visit the animal licenses page to find out about which animal licenses owners and businesses need to comply with the law.